 is stored as two shapefiles (streams and subcatchments), and also as a spatial database structured to permit (with associated R functions) rapid calculation of upstream catchment statistics, such as land-use fractions, and rapid derivation of catchment boundaries.
 These functions can also be used through an application on the web.

 Kunapo, J., Walsh, C.J., Sammonds, M.J.
-(2019) The Melbourne Water Stream Network.
-Version 1.0.
-Melbourne Waterway Research-Practice Partnership Report 19.4.
+(2020) The Melbourne Water Stream Network.
+Version 1.1.
+Melbourne Waterway Research-Practice Partnership Report 19.4a.
 School of Ecosystem and Forest Sciences, The University of Melbourne, Melbourne.
-URL: https://urbanstreams.net/tools/mwstr/.
+URL: https://tools.thewerg.unimelb.edu.au/mwstr/.

 This document describes the structure of the Melbourne Water Stream Network dataset and provides illustrations of how to extract data from the dataset.
-The data are available in several forms (Table 1), with the most flexible for data extraction being a relational spatial database that can be accessed through the software program R using a library of functions.
-A web application (in development) provides a simple interface for extracting data from the database.
-All data can be accessed through the web application at urbanstreams.net/tools/mwstr/.
+The data are available in several forms (Table 1), with the most flexible for data extraction being a relational postgreSQL spatial database that can be accessed through the software program R using a library of functions.
+Currently this can only be accessed through the University of Melbourne network.
+However, a web application provides a simple interface for extracting data from the database.
+All data can be accessed through the web application at tools.thewerg.unimelb.edu.au/mwstr/.